atgambardella/atgambardella.github.io/_posts/2019-11-28-Transflow-Learning.markdown

 Remember when I said we needed to keep the distribution from which we sampled $z$ fixed or else <i>terrible things might happen</i>?
 This is true to a degree, but what if we also want terrible things to happen?
 What if we want to sample from a distribution that isn't the same as the one on which we originally trained?
 As it turns out, we can do that, and we can do that shockingly well.

-The method I'm going to handwavingly describe here is known as <a href='put arxiv link here'>Transflow Learning</a>, so named because it <i>tranfers knowledge</i> from a trained <i>flow model</i> (or really any invertible generative model) to new data.
+The method I'm going to handwavingly describe here is known as Transflow Learning, so named because it <i>tranfers knowledge</i> from a trained <i>flow model</i> (or really any invertible generative model) to new data.
 The general idea is that if we can find some $z$ corresponding to data that we want new samples to look like, we can find a new normal distribution in between our original distribution (from which we could sample arbitrary human faces) and our data, to get the human faces that look like our data.

 <div class="imgcap">
 <img src="/assets/transflow/gaussians.png">